TCG Anadolu [Anatolia]

 Havuzlu Çikarma Gemisi / Amfibi Taaruz Gemisi

-The ship will be 225 meters long and 32 meters wide, and displace 28,000 tons when fully loaded.
+The ship is 225 meters long [waterline] and 32 meters wide, and displace 28,000 tons when fully loaded.
 It will be able to transport eight combat helicopters, an infantry battalion of 700 officers, and 1,400 crew members.

 The Undersecretariat for Defense Industries announced 27 December 2013 that "After the completion of the evaluation of the bids for Landing Platform Dock (LPD) project by Defense Industry Undersecretariat, on 26 December 2013, the Defense Industry Executive Committee decided to start contract negotiation with the Sedef Ship Building Company; and if the negotiations with Sedef Ship Building Company should fail the negotiations shall continue with Desan Ship Building Company."

-One of the biggest and costliest navy projects, valued at 3 billion US dollars [or 3 billion euros, according to other reports], will be built by the Turkish Sedef Shipyard and Spain's Navantia, which will model the warship after the Spanish amphibious assault ship, Juan Carlos I. According to Navantia, the Spanish company will provide the engines, the turbine, the IPMS (Integrated Platform Management System) and LCM-1E landing craft.
-If the negotiations with Sedef fail, said an SSM press release, negotiations will be conducted with the second choice, DESAN Deniz Insaat Sanayi A.S.
+One of the biggest and costliest navy projects, valued at 3 billion US dollars [or 3 billion euros, according to other reports], would be built by the Turkish Sedef Shipyard and Spain's Navantia, which would model the warship after the Spanish amphibious assault ship, Juan Carlos I. According to Navantia, the Spanish company would provide the engines, the turbine, the IPMS (Integrated Platform Management System) and LCM-1E landing craft.
+If the negotiations with Sedef fail, said an SSM press release, negotiations would be conducted with the second choice, DESAN Deniz Insaat Sanayi A.S.

 As of 1999 the Turkish Navy was conducting studies, and discussions with foreign suppliers, on the purchase of a light aircraft carrier (CVL).
 The assumption is that the ship need not have as large a displacement as US, British, or French carriers.
 Instead the studies looking at carriers with an approximate displacement of 12,500 tons, similar in size to the carriers now serving in the Italian, Spanish, and Thai navies.